 Filtered olive oil may have a cloudy appearance due to olive particles being suspended in the oil.
 Some people feel that unfiltered olive oil has a better taste.
 But filtered and unfiltered oil have the same health benefits.
 There is one major difference between filtered and unfiltered olive oil and that is shelf life.

 The olive particles in unfiltered olive oil will continue to ferment in the bottle.
 The sediment on the bottom of the bottle will accelerate the oxidation of the olive oil once the container has been opened.
 Filtering helps maintain stability and preserve the healthy qualities of your olive oil.

-If you buy unfiltered olive oil, look for the freshest bottles available (look for best by date rather than a harvest date) and use the bottle quickly after opening.
+If you buy unfiltered olive oil, look for the freshest bottles available and use the bottle quickly after opening.
 Like all olive oils, protect it from heat and oxygen and make sure the cap is tightly sealed between uses.

 Filtration is a matter of personal preference.
 Enjoy your olive oil filtered or unfiltered.